-A conservation easement is a legal agreement that places permanent conservation restrictions on the property and is recorded in the deed records.
-A conservation easement prevents development and requires that the land be managed for its conservation values.
-Property owners should make allowances for any foreseeable circumstances (e.g., utility lines, power lines, road crossings, ditch maintenance, etc.) that may conflict with the inherent restrictions of the easement.
-Property owners must select an appropriate holder for the conservation easement in accordance with O.C.G.A.
-44-10-2.
-EPD may not be the holder of the conservation easement.
+A restrictive covenant is one in which a property owner places permanent conservation restrictions on the property.
+A restrictive covenant prevents development and requires that the land be managed for its conservation values.
+Property owners should make allowances for any foreseeable circumstances (e.g., utility lines, power lines, road crossings, ditch maintenance, etc.) that may conflict with the inherent restrictions of the covenant.